robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 ### Overview

 A key application in computer vision is performing super-resolution of degraded images by learning a mapping from low-resolution to high-resolution.
-This repository consists of a library of various super-resolution models and modules, along with documentation, for thermal and RGB super-resolution.
+We have created a library of various super-resolution models and modules, along with documentation, for thermal and RGB super-resolution.
 Specifically, we implement experiments designed to determine how additions of enhanced convolutions and novel modules encompassed in our attention with varying receptive fields network affects performance gains for the task of image super-resolution.

 <p align="center">
 <img src='./Figures/model_overview.png'>